Vaughn-s-Astronauts/products/README.md

 - styles.csv
 2. cd into `/data` directory
 3. Run `./etl-parallel.sh`
-4. Log files following the naming pattern `etl-[table_name].log` will be created in the `/data` directory.
+4. This may take awhile.
+Log files following the naming pattern `etl-[table_name].log` will be created in the `/data` directory.
+Reference these files for status updates, error messages, and process results.

-Note: the ETL script assumes that the database is available at localhost:8080.
+- Note: the ETL script assumes that the database is available at localhost:8080.
 If the process is repeated in a different env, this value may need to be changed.